mcmah309/anyhow/README.md

 ```text
 Hmm something went wrong making the hamburger.
 ```
+Note, if we forget to catch in the write spot, we just introduced a bug or worse - crashed our entire program.

 ## The Better Ways To Handle Errors With Anyhow
 #### What Is a Result Monad Type And Why Use it?
 A monad is just a wrapper around an object that provides a standard way of interacting with the inner object.
 The `Result` monad is used in place of throwing exceptions.
 Instead of a function throwing an exception, the function returns a `Result`, which can either be a `Ok` (Success) or `Err` (Error/Failure), `Result` is the type union between the two.
-Before using the inner object, you need to check the type of the `Result` through `isOk()` or `isErr()`, or you can directly `unwrap()` if you know an error is impossible.
-Doing so allows you to either resolve any potential issues in the calling function or pass the error up the chain until a function resolves the issue.
+Before unwrapping the inner object, you check the type of the `Result` through `is Ok`, `isOk()`, `is Err`, or `isErr()`.
+Checking allows you to either resolve any potential issues in the calling function or pass the error up the chain until a function resolves the issue.
 This provides predictable control flow to your program, eliminating many potential bugs and countless hours of debugging.

 ### Result Type Error Handling
-With the base `Result` type, there is no more undefined behaviour due to control flow.
+With the base `Result` type, implemented based on the Rust standard [Result] type, there are no more undefined behaviours due to control flow.
 ```dart
 import 'package:anyhow/base.dart';